Meet Our Providers

 |

-Tegan Osborne, M.S., PCE-SLP
+Tegan DeMarcus, M.S., CCC-SLP

 Bilingual Speech-Language Pathologist Tegan joined AVC in September of 2022.
 She graduated from the University of South Carolina in 2020 with her Bachelor’s degree in Public Health, minoring in Spanish and Social Work.
 She remained at UofSC to earn her Master’s degree in Communication Sciences and Disorders in 2022.
 She developed a passion for working with the hearing loss population through research experience and participation in UofSC’s Cochlear Implant/Auditory-Verbal specialization track.
 Tegan worked on interdisciplinary teams serving children with hearing loss and their families throughout graduate school and during her final summer externship at The River School Potomac River Clinic in Washington, D.C.
 She has experience using her Spanish to work with bilingual children and their families and looks forward to serving Spanish speaking families at the Auditory-Verbal Center.